- Adhesive Storage and Shelf life Conditions

 Mechanical abrasion is a process of slightly roughening the surface of the component to be bonded.
 The surface roughness should be kept to less than 0.1 microns (0.004 millimeters) to reduce the possibility of small contaminants or air bubbles becoming trapped in the roughened surface and degrading the bond performance.
 Scarification is typically done with either an abrasion or a blasting process.

 Surface Preparation – Abrasion

 Abrade using 45 to 106 micron grit or a three-dimensional, non-woven abrasive fabric.
 Abrading can be done as either a wet or a dry process.
 If doing wet abrading, use only media designated as water-resistant.
-When preparing aluminium surfaces always use the wet method to prevent the oxide pores from clogging with abraded contaminants.
-Proper surface condition has been achieved when the surface can be immersed in clean water, and when removed a water film remains unbroken for 30 seconds.
-Do not use iron- or steel-based grits on aluminium, copper, or stainless steel components.
+When preparing aluminum surfaces always use the wet method to prevent the oxide pores from clogging with abraded contaminants.
+The proper surface condition has been achieved when the surface can be immersed in clean water, and when removed a water film remains unbroken for 30 seconds.
+Do not use iron- or steel-based grits on aluminum, copper, or stainless steel components.

 Surface Preparation – Dry Blasting

 Typically used on metallic components.
 May also be used on heavy-duty plastics.
 Blast using 45 to 106 micron grit until the surface is uniform in cleanliness and texture.